 For FPS players, the Glorious Model D is a better mouse than the Logitech G403 Wireless Gaming Mouse.
 The Model D is noticeably lighter which allows for quicker movements, and it's also one of the most comfortable mice to use.
 It even has a very flexible and very lightweight cable.
 On the other hand, the Logitech software is compatible with macOS, and you can be a lot more precise with your CPI adjustments than the Glorious' software.
 The G403 also feels a bit better-built than the Model D.

 The Razer Viper Ultimate is a better mouse than the Logitech G403 Wireless Gaming Mouse.
 It's noticeably lighter and smaller than the G403, which is great for fast movements.
-Its low-profile, ambidextrous design is great for FPS players to use a fingertip grip and it also comes with a nice and sleek looking charging dock, which also has RGB lighting.
-The Razer Viper Ultimate also has one of the lowest click latencies we've measured.
-On the other hand, if you prefer a palm grip, the Logitech G403 Wireless is the better option.
+It's low-profile and has an ambidextrous design.
+It's great for FPS players that use a fingertip grip and it comes with a nice and sleek looking charging dock, which also has RGB lighting.
+On the other hand, if you prefer a palm grip, the Logitech G403 Wireless is a better option.
 Its software is also available on macOS, which isn't the case with Razer Synapse.

 The Logitech G903 LIGHTSPEED is marginally better than the Logitech G403 Wireless Gaming Mouse.
 While both have tremendous gaming capabilities, the G903 has a few more buttons, you can unlock its scroll wheel for infinite scrolling and it features tilt inputs as well.
 Performance-wise, they are very similar, although the click latency of the G903 is a bit lower and can feel a bit more responsive.
 On the other hand, if you prefer ergo-shaped mice, the G403 wireless might be a better option than the ambidextrous design of the G903.